kbarbary/Dierckx.jl/README.md

 spline at the knots.
 The amount of smoothness is determined by the condition that `sum((w[i]*(y[i]-spline(x[i])))**2) <= s`, with `s` a given non-negative constant, called the smoothing factor.
-The number of knots is increased until the condition is satisfied.By means of this parameter, the user can control the tradeoff between closeness of fit and smoothness of fit of the approximation.  if `s` is too large, the spline will be too smooth and signal will be lost ; if `s` is too
+The number of knots is increased until the condition is satisfied.
+By means of this parameter, the user can control the tradeoff between closeness of fit and smoothness of fit of the approximation.  if `s` is too large, the spline will be too smooth and signal will be lost ; if `s` is too